- getting started

 Register the Testsigma Agent

-4. After adding, the agent that you registered will be displayed with all the available browsers in that Agent machine: Available Browsers
+- On the Agents page, the agent you registered will be displayed along with all the available browsers on that agent machine.

-1. There may be instances when you want to add the Testsigma agents to your Testsigma account but want to activate them later.
-Make sure to check the Activate Later checkbox, On the Add a new Agent popup.
-Activate Later
+- There may be instances when you want to add the Testsigma agents to your Testsigma account but want to activate them later.
+Make sure to select the Activate Later radio button on the Add new Agent dialog.

-2. On successfully adding the agent, you will be taken to the agent configuration page that contains the command that you can use to activate the agent later.
-Config page
+- On successfully adding the agent, you will be taken to the agent configuration page that contains the command that you can use to activate the agent later.

 It might take a couple of minutes for the operating system version and the browser names to appear.
 Refer to the troubleshooting guide if the details does not show up after 10 minutes.